skipluck/url-shortener-chalice/README.md

 ## Running the application locally

 AWS Chalice allows you to spin up a local HTTP server that mimics AWS API gateway.
-This is helpful for testing applications prior to deploying the code to AWS.
+This is helpful for testing applications prior to deploying to AWS.
 ```
 chalice local
 ```